coryodaniel/talks/beam-n-k8s/slides/presentation.md

 [.build-lists: true]

 ^ 2.
-Make sure you have the resources to know what you are operating.
+Learned complexity is a feature, but I cant stress this enough if you dont have the time or resources to understand what youre operating, you dont need kubernetes

 ^ 3.
 Simple, extendable API, everything we saw today was using the same tool, and the same REST API